 “This is the plan, and this is how you will benefit …”

 Telling and Selling will be used to activate whatever decisions were made as a result of earlier Testing and Consulting work.

 “This is the plan.
-Tell us what you think about it and we will consider incorporating your ideas.”
+Tell me what you think about it and we will consider incorporating your ideas.”

 “We’ve got a blank sheet of paper.
 Let’s create the plan together.”

 This is likely to be the most effective method to adopt when initiating a programme of enterprise-wide change work.

 “In the old hierarchical model you could just tell people what the vision was.
 That won’t work now.
 We have to create a platform that is meaningful for each person.
 Leaders can’t do it alone.
 They must do it in collaboration with their leadership team, and if they’re doing it really well, with the entire organization.
 The vision has to be collaboratively created and open in its architecture so people can connect with it.”

 Doug Conant, former President and CEO, Campbell Soup, in an interview with Jess Lyn Stoner | view source.

 The Fifth Discipline Fieldbook: Strategies for Building a Learning Organization, by Peter Senge, Art Kleiner, Charlotte Roberts, Rick Ross and Bryan Smith